Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 <br /><br />
-### 4.4 Efficient Proposals
+### 4.4 Fair & Efficient Proposals

-When more than one node could successfully propose blocks as in block DAG, you could run into problems of block efficiency.

 The first driver of wasted blocks is that there could simply be too many blocks if no rate-limiting mechanisms are in place.
 Classic blockchain projects like Bitcoin and Ethereum relies on Proof of Work (PoW) as a way to rate-limit block generation, but Taraxa uses a Proof of Stake (PoS) and we believe that the sheer amount of energy expended by PoW is not sustainable or socially responsible – we’d need a non-energy destroying method of limiting block generation rates.

-Taraxa developed an algorithm that drives Efficient Proposals by leveraging Verifiable Random Function (VRF) and Verifiable Delay Function (VDF).
+Taraxa developed an algorithm that drives Fair and Efficient Proposals by leveraging Verifiable Random Function (VRF) and Verifiable Delay Function (VDF).
 VRF was first proposed by Micali et al. [XXXXX].
 It is a pseudo-random function which provides a proof of the outputs' correctness.
 VRFs also have the added property that the output is indistinguishable from a uniform function given an unpredictable input.
 VDF is a function that is meant to take a prescribed amount of time to compute, is highly resistant to parallel computations (i.e., avoids the hardware arms race of PoW), and whose output is extremely fast to verify.
 Taraxa makes use of a VDF first described by Wesolowski [YYYYY].

 <br />  ![image](Figure_7_[EN].png) <br />